-Throughout the rest of this outline, the book is just referred to as Campbell-Kelly et al ("et al", meaning "and others", is a standard abbreviation used when a text has a lot of coauthors).
+This book is referred to in this outline as Campbell-Kelly et al ("et al", meaning "and others", is a standard abbreviation used when a text has a lot of co-authors).
+Most of the chapters in it are useful background reading for one or more weeks.